 Nature presents us with all sorts of opportunities.
 Once on the walk to kindergarten, my son and I saw a dead squirrel.
 It didn’t appear injured, so it wasn’t gory… it just looked asleep.
 This led to discussions about death versus sleep versus life and all sorts of thoughts related to that.

 When your child overhears news about gun violence, or a hurricane or an earthquake, talk about it.
-(When talking about scary things, I don’t talk a lot about the scary parts.
+(When talking about scary things, I don’t talk a lot about the really scary parts.
 I instead focus on “how likely is it that this scary thing would happen to you?
 What can we do to prevent it?
 If it happened, what would we do?
 Who will help to protect you?”
 You want to help them not feel totally powerless.)

-When you’re reading a book to your child, or watching a movie with your child, and difficult issues come up, take time to talk it over and debrief what you saw: what happened?
+When you’re reading a book to your child, or watching a movie with them, and difficult issues come up, take time to talk it over and debrief what you saw: what happened?
 How did the character feel?
 What did they do?
 What could you do in that situation?
 (I also discuss this where I address Emotional Literacy.)

 When your child shouts out something like “Look, that lady only has one leg“, talk about differences.
 Jacob Tobia notes “Beneath every observation of difference is an implied question about whether or not that difference is acceptable….
 Try answering the question they’re really asking… you could say ‘Yes, Johnny, sometimes boys do wear lipstick and that’s perfectly okay.'”